wolfpaulus/static-site-generator/README.md

 <hr>
 ```

-Next, I replaced the list of featured posts with this jinja loop:
+Replace the list of _featured posts_ with this Jinja loop:

 ```jinja
 <!-- Posts -->